 Preparation for tooth extraction is a simple process.
 The team at Filgiano Dentistry is here for you every step of the way.

 Before we begin extracting the tooth, we’ll take x-rays and review your dental and medical history.
 The x-rays tell us what shape your tooth and surrounding bone are in.
 It helps us determine the best way to extract your tooth.
 Sometimes, we’ll recommend an oral surgeon perform the job, but Filgiano Dentistry can help with most procedures.

 The first step in extracting a tooth is to numb the area using a local anesthetic.
 If you’re seeing an oral surgeon, you might get anesthesia administered through an IV.
 If you think you’re going to suffer anxiety during the procedure, please advise us beforehand to ensure you receive the appropriate medication.

-- The tooth and gum tissue are numbed for a simple extraction, and the tooth will be loosened using an extractor.
+- The tooth and gum tissue are numbed for a simple extraction, and the tooth will be loosened using an elevator.
 Next, the tooth will be removed using dental forceps.
-Simple extractions are performed when the tooth being removed is visible in your mouth.
-Examples of simple extractions include a decaying or badly damaged tooth or orthodontic procedures.

 - Surgical extraction is for a tooth that hasn’t emerged from the gum or is broken at the gum line.
 During surgical extractions, the dentist or oral surgeon will make an incision into your gum and remove the tooth.